jyotirmayzamre/Colab/README.md

 - **Access Management** - Granular permissions with role-based access control
 - **Auto-Save** - Automatic document saving to prevent data loss
 - **Active Users** - Showcasing number of active users on a given document
+- **Version Control** - Track changes with comprehensive version history and rollback

 ### ToDo
 - **Live Cursors** - See collaborator positions in real-time with color-coded cursors
-- **Inline Comments** - Add contextual comments and discussions within documents
-- **Version Control** - Track changes with comprehensive version history and rollback

 ## Screenshots